Wandalen/wTools/module/core/derive_tools/docs/integration/001_derive_tools_meta.md

 Consumers depend on `derive_tools` and activate the `derive_tools_meta` macros via the corresponding feature flags — they do not reference `derive_tools_meta` directly.

+### Error Handling

+Errors in proc-macro execution are reported at the call site in the consumer crate.
+The compiler identifies the derive attribute that triggered the failing macro and surfaces the error message from `derive_tools_meta` at that location.

+**Version mismatch** — if `derive_tools` and `derive_tools_meta` are not in sync, a macro may exist in `derive_tools_meta` but lack the corresponding `pub use` and feature gate in `derive_tools`, causing a missing-item compile error for the consumer.
+Both crates must be updated together on any macro addition or removal.

+**Feature flag inconsistency** — activating a feature in `derive_tools` that depends on a macro absent from the pinned version of `derive_tools_meta` causes a path-not-found compile error.
+Coordinated version bumps in both crates prevent this.

 ### Compatibility Requirements

 The macro interface exposed by `derive_tools_meta` is the stable contract.
 Changes to